RoyTushar09/git-practice-og/README.md

-"Hello This Is Text From Branch Feature1"
+"This Is Text from Branch feature2"